lcy-seso/LearningNotes/paper_notes/DL_models/nlp/pre-training/ULM-FiT.md

     - looks at the 2,000 labeled examples, builds a classifier on this.
 1. _**Active Learning**_ (主动学习)
     - when looking through the 98,000 examples, select a subset and request labels from an oracle.
     - the algorithm might say of those 98,000, can you label this set of 50 images for me?
-That will help me build a better classifier."
+That will help me build a better classifier.

 ### 2. Why LM as the pre-training model for NLP?